10 Internet Legends About Snakes

 Source: public domain

 This jumbo size would have blasted through the official Guinness world record: a 10 metre reticulated python shot in Celebes, Indonesia in 1912.
-It would have more than doubled the heaviest ever snake at 403 pounds.
+It would have more than doubled the heaviest snake ever recorded, at 403 pounds.

 7 Colossal snake squeezes van

 With everyone’s love of a giant snake story, the video spread like wildfire over the internet.
 But the reality was very different.
 The snake turned out to be an art installation in China’s Zhongnan Baicao Garden.
 It’s obvious that the crowd sounds in the video have been edited in afterwards.
-A clue was separate videos of the snake, where smiling tourists were standing by the van with no fear whatsoever.
+An obvious clue was a separate video of the snake, where smiling tourists were standing by the van with no fear whatsoever.

 Depending on who you listened to, this colossal snake posed either no threat to anyone, or an existential threat to the entirety of civilisation.
 The original video was deleted, but lives on forever on the internet.